wb14123/blog/jekyll/_posts/2023-08-27-Compare-Task-Processing-Approaches-in-Scala.markdown

 }
 ```

-Here we started two dequeue stream at first.
-Now the whole program will block when run it with `sbt "run -b"` .
+Here we started two dequeue streams at first.
+Now the whole program will block when run it with `sbt "run -b"`.

 The lesson learned here is that there is a big risk if any operation blocks the whole thread in cats effect.
-Even it doesn't block the whole program, it may make a whole thread unavailable.
+Even if it doesn't block the whole program, it may make a whole thread unavailable.

 Actually in [Cats Effect's thread model](https://typelevel.org/cats-effect/docs/thread-model), there is another thread pool for blocking tasks if we mark it explicitly.
-In [AsyncConsole.scala](https://github.com/wb14123/scala-stream-demo/blob/master/src/main/scala/AsyncConsole.scala), I use this exact block mode to run console output so that it won't effect other non blocking IO operations:
+In [AsyncConsole.scala](https://github.com/wb14123/scala-stream-demo/blob/master/src/main/scala/AsyncConsole.scala), I use this exact block mode to run console output so that it won't affect other non blocking IO operations:

 ```scala
 def asyncPrintln(s: String)(
     implicit cs: ContextShift[IO], blocker: Blocker): IO[Unit] = blocker.blockOn(IO(println(s)))
 ```

 However, if a thread is blocked in this pool, it will start another thread for the next operation.
 Based on the document, there is no limit on how many threads will be created.
-So if the producer is much slower than consumer, there will be more and more consume operations blocked on dequeue, so it will generate a large amount of threads, which is not ideal and eventually even will blow up the memory.
+So if the producer is much slower than the consumer, there will be more and more consume operations blocked on dequeue, so it will generate a large number of threads, which is not ideal and eventually will even blow up the memory.

 ## Approach 3: Use Cats Effect Friendly Queue

-What if we have a queue that only block the dequeue `IO` when empty instead of blocking the whole thread?
+What if we have a queue that only blocks the dequeue `IO` when empty instead of blocking the whole thread?
 Luckily, FS2 provides such a queue.
 (Cats Effect 3.x also provides such a queue).
 The implementation is basically the same as above (code in [StreamQueueApp.scala](https://github.com/wb14123/scala-stream-demo/blob/master/src/main/scala/StreamQueueApp.scala)):

 ```scala
 import fs2.concurrent.Queue